ariankordi/mii-fusion-experiments/README.md

 Then view it in something like this: https://gltf-viewer.donmccurdy.com and Admire.

 (I also tried to implement textures at some point by exporting KTX but uh didn't work before I gave up)

+### Mask (2025/05/12)

+This is it.
+The last one of the trifecta needed for a Mii library: Data parsing, resource reading, and mask drawing.

+The "Mask" in Mii rendering is the texture that contains most of the facial features.
+The coordinates of each part are calculated and turned into quads, which are drawn into a texture and multiple mask textures are used for each expression.

+So what did I implement- pretty much nothing.

+In May I had reimplemented [this one function, CalcMVMatrix](https://github.com/aboood40091/ffl/blob/73fe9fc70c0f96ebea373122e50f6d3acc443180/src/FFLiRawMaskParts.cpp#L72-L86).
+But I plan to reimplement a larger amount soon from my own decompilation of nn::mii, so expect something NEW here eventually!!!!!